bernd/nagios_parser/README.md

 * `rake parser::status`
 * `rake parser::object`

+The bundler gem is used to handle the development dependencies.
+Run `bundle install` to install them.

 Please let me know if you have any questions or if you run into any problems.